From the forest to the deep blue sea, wood shapes animal communities

 with Dr. Jenna Judge

-Wednesday, August 5, 2015
+Wednesday August 5, 2015 at 7:00 PM

 We’ve all seen driftwood on the beach, but did you know that enough wood makes it to the sea floor that specialized animal communities use it as a home and some can even eat it?
 In this talk, you’ll dive to the depths of Monterey Bay with Dr. Judge to explore the diversity of animals that colonize sunken wood and the role that wood type, shape, and texture plays in shaping the animal communities that colonize it.